This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 The road climbs to high altitudes and there can be heavy winds and snow that might cause you trouble.

 The climb up to Crown Range is steep with lots of sharp bends.
-There are parking areas where you can stop and take photos of the incredible views to Kawarau Gorge and Queenstown.
+There are parking areas where you can stop and take photos of the incredible views to Kawarau Gorge and Queenstown lower down.

 Crown Range Summit